Brain Stem Stroke

 Good to know: There is an ongoing debate whether spinal manipulation as performed by chiropractors could increase the risk of stroke, particularly at the base of the brain.
 The research on this topic is continually evolving, and it is impossible to say with any certainty how close the link is.
 However, there is likely to be some connection between brain stem stroke and spinal manipulation.

 Anyone displaying signs of stroke should immediately be taken to a hospital emergency room for diagnosis.
 This will usually begin with a physical examination and a review of a person’s medical history.
 Brain scans are needed to confirm whether the person is affected by a stroke and, if so, what type of stroke it is.
-Other tests that may be run include blood tests and an electrocardiogram.

 A brain scan can help determine: